1. What kinds of special educational needs does the academy make provision for?

 We work closely with health professionals, including occupational therapists, physiotherapists and others as required.

 7. What are the arrangements for consulting parents of students with special educational needs?
 How I will be involved in the education of my child/young person?

 Walthamstow Academy believes that a close working relationship with parents is vital to enable early and accurate identification and assessment of SEND leading to the correct intervention and provision.

-Parents are kept up to date with their child’s progress through person centred reviews, annual reviews, parents’ evenings, half-termly reports and an annual full report.
+Parents are kept up to date with their child’s progress through person centred reviews, annual reviews, parents’ evenings and reports.

-In cases where more frequent regular contact with parents/carers is necessary, this will be arranged based on the individual student’s needs.
+In cases where more frequent regular contact with parents is necessary, this will be arranged based on the individual student’s needs.

 8. What are the arrangements for consulting young people with SEN and involving them in their education?

-Walthamstow Academy believes it is important to involve students themselves in planning and in any decision making that affects them.
-This will be part of the review process, giving the students the time to share their views about their progress and the provision in place to meet their needs.
+Walthamstow Academy believes it is important to involve students themselves in planning and in any decision making which affects them.
+This is part of the review process, giving the students the time to share their views about their progress and the provision in place to meet their needs.
 We encourage the inclusion of all children in the Academy Council and other consultation groups.

 9. What do I do if I have a concern or complaint about the SEN provision made by the school?

 If a parent or carer wishes to complain about the provision or the policy, they should, in the first instance, raise it with the SENCo, who will try to resolve the situation.